 - Remember that list of colleges you came up with your sophomore year?
 Now is the time to begin to narrow down that list of schools.
 Think about the career field(s) you might be interested in, and the other criteria you used to compare colleges as you narrow down your selection.
 You should also use your GPA and PSAT scores as guidelines when looking at the admissions criteria of the schools on your list.
 At this point, you might want to try and narrow down your list of possible schools to no more than 15.

 - You should begin familiarizing yourself with the various types of financial aid options available to you.
 Know the difference between grants, scholarships, loans, and work-study programs.

 - You should receive your PSAT scores in December.
-Take some time to review them with your counselor and your parents to determine which areas you might be falling short in, and whether any of your scores are falling below the minimum requirements of any colleges you are interested in attending.
+Take some time to review them with your counselor and your parents to determine which areas in which you might be falling short, and whether any of your scores are falling below the minimum requirements of any colleges you are interested in attending.
 If they are, you should consider enrolling in a test-prep course.
 There are several options available for a fee; however free or low-cost prep materials are also available to you.
-Both the College Board website and the ACT website offer on-line test preparation tools, as does the Bridges website.
+The College Board, ACT , and Khan Academy websites offer online test preparation tools.
 Or, check for self-study prep materials from your local or online book store such as Amazon (SAT or ACT) or Barnes & Noble (SAT or ACT).